 Correct: Nolan looked under the bed, behind the couch, and in the trash for his missing keys before he found them in the pocket of yesterday’s pants.

-The incorrect version adds a second verb, searched, that disrupts the parallel structure.
+The incorrect version adds a second verb, searched, which breaks the parallel structure.

-Writers use parallel structure to indicate that ideas are of similar importance.
+Writers use parallel structure to show that ideas are equally important.

-First, therefore tells you that what follows is a result of what’s just been said–even if we don’t know exactly what that was.
+First, therefore signals that what follows is a result of what has just been said (even if you don’t know exactly what that was).

 The construction “as…so is it” is a variation on “as…as.”
 It creates a similarity between the predatory kite (a species of raptor) and Mrs. Wilkins.

-Finally, parallel structure completes the description by saying that Mrs. Wilkins, a “slave and flatterer” of her employer Squire Allworthy, expects or exacts “the same taxes,” servility and flattery, from those below her.
+Finally, parallel structure completes the description by explaining that Mrs. Wilkins, a “slave and flatterer” of her employer Squire Allworthy, expects or exacts “the same taxes” - servility and flattery - from those below her.

-Writers often restate key ideas, so something that’s referred to repeatedly is going to be more important than something that is only mentioned once.
-You can look around in the text for synonyms that can help you define unfamiliar words.
+Writers often restate key ideas.
+That means an idea referred to repeatedly is usually more important than an idea mentioned only once.
+You can also look for synonyms nearby; they often help you define unfamiliar words.

 For example: